Home / publications / commentaries /

 Unknown 4: the financial implications of the status quo

-The fiscal impact of the Rwanda scheme depends on the financial cost of the system it is replacing.
+The fiscal impact of the Rwanda scheme would have depended on the financial cost of the system it replaced.
 The more it costs to process and support asylum seekers in the UK, the greater the savings from removing those people to Rwanda instead.
-By contrast, if the government makes the asylum system more efficient, the economic rationale for the Rwanda policy is weakened.
+By contrast, if the government had made the asylum system more efficient, the economic rationale for the Rwanda policy would have been weakened.

 Second is the financial cost of the UK’s asylum system.
 This cost has increased sharply in recent years, from £733 million in the financial year 2018/19 to around £4 billion in 2022/23.
-This increase is due primarily to the large backlog of unprocessed claims.
+This increase is due primarily to the large backlog of unprocessed claims, which has meant that many more people have needed to be housed and supported financially by the government.
 As the backlog falls, costs can be expected to decline.

 However, the future costs of the backlog and the UK asylum system more broadly are uncertain.
 Some of this uncertainty results from the unpredictable nature of asylum migration, which is not possible to forecast accurately.

-Additional uncertainty comes from the Illegal Migration Act.
-If the IMA creates a large cohort of people who cannot be granted or refused asylum and who also cannot be removed from the UK (see above), the government could incur high costs over time.
-Some of these costs would fall to central government, which is expected to provide accommodation and support to destitute asylum seekers who do not have a decision on their claim.
-Other costs would fall to local government—for example, if people leave the asylum support system and become irregular migrants in the UK.
-Either way, it is possible that the IMA improves the fiscal impact of the Rwanda policy, by pushing up the cost of the UK’s asylum system.
+Additional uncertainty would have come from the Illegal Migration Act.
+If the IMA had created a large cohort of people who could not be granted or refused asylum and who also could not be removed from the UK (see above), the government could have incurred high costs over time.
+Some of these costs would have fallen to central government, which is expected to provide accommodation and support to destitute asylum seekers who do not have a decision on their claim.
+Other costs would have fallen to local government—for example, if people had left the asylum support system and become unauthorised migrants in the UK.
+Either way, it is possible that the IMA would have improved the fiscal impact of the Rwanda policy by pushing up the cost of the UK’s asylum system.

 Conclusion

-This analysis has highlighted four factors that could substantially influence the cost of the Rwanda policy: its uncertain deterrent effect, the number of people relocated, how long people remain in Rwanda, and the costs of the UK’s asylum system without the Rwanda scheme.
+This analysis has highlighted four factors that could have substantially influenced the cost of the Rwanda policy: its uncertain deterrent effect, the number of people relocated, how long people remained in Rwanda, and the costs of the UK’s asylum system without the Rwanda scheme.

-The influence of these factors on the cost of the Rwanda policy is unknown.
+The influence of these factors on the cost of the Rwanda policy, had it been fully implemented, is unknown.
 In large part, this is because they are highly uncertain and cannot be forecast with precision.
-But the government could provide more information about its plans, which would enable broad estimates of costs to be calculated.
-For example, the government could provide its working assumptions for the number of people it will send to Rwanda under different scenarios, as well as the number of people it envisages detaining before their removal, and for how long.
+However, the Conservative government could have provided more information about its plans, which would have made possible broad estimates of costs to be calculated.
+For example, the government could have provided its working assumptions for the number of people it would have sent to Rwanda under different scenarios, as well as the number of people it envisaged detaining before their removal and for how long.

 References